PSYCHEDELICS AS

 Reviewing a decade of discoveries which existed long before these discoveries were made in "The Therapeutic Potential of Psychedelics in Treating Substance Use Disorders: A Review of Clinical Trials" Hogea et al (2025) report:

-"Our results highlight the key findings from 16 clinical trials
+results highlight the key findings from 16 clinical trials

 investigating psychedelic therapy for SUDs.
 Psychedelics like